xsburg/vscode-javascript-booster/README.md

 Largely inspired by [WebStorm](https://www.jetbrains.com/webstorm) and its variety of code refactorings.
 The extension uses [Babylon](https://github.com/babel/babel/tree/master/packages/babylon) to parse the code and then manipulates the abstract syntax tree using [jscodeshift](https://github.com/facebook/jscodeshift).

+## Contribution

+PRs are always welcome.
+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for tips on how to build and debug.

 ## Release Notes

 ### 0.11.0